 Material traceability is maintained through the use of a verified documentation process, due diligence of every level in the supply chain, consistent site monitoring and, in the case of ASM gold, use of spectrograph technology.
-For more information on our due diligence documentation please contact us.
-You may also find more details by reading our material sourcing guide or details on our OECD compliance.

-How does Fair Congo ensure that material from non-certified sites does not ‘leak’ into its supply chain?
+How does Fair Congo (‘Origins’) ensure that material from non-certified sites does not ‘leak’ into its supply chain?

-Through a combination of the Fair Congo due diligence, strong management systems, traceability and chain of custody measures in place we maintain the most robust sourcing system possible.
+Through a combination of the Fair Congo (‘Origins’) due diligence, strong management systems, traceability and chain of custody measures in place we maintain the most robust sourcing system possible.
 No one step of our process is without redundancy, ensuring that even when one piece of the chain may fail, another covers it to ensure the integrity is not lost.

-What does Fair Congo do to ensure the worst forms of child labor are not practiced at its sourcing sites?
+What does Fair Congo (‘Origins’) do to ensure the worst forms of child labor are not practiced at its sourcing sites?